 Automated meters will help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.

 Access your energy information, anytime, anywhere.
 Your new meter gives you control over information on your energy usage.
 Customers will be able to log in to their Midwest Energy account and see their energy use for the past day, week, or month.
 No more surprises when the bill comes: After full deployment, you'll be able to set up text or e-mail alerts, notifying you when your usage reaches a chosen level, enabling you to budget more effectively and use energy more efficiently.
-This function should be available by mid-2017.
+This function should be available in late 2017.

 Automation helps control costs.
 Automated meters help your cooperative control costs, keeping rates affordable.
 These meters are expected to save our customers more than $1 million per year through improved utility operations.
 Most of the savings are related to meter reading and “meter operations” activities (re-reading meters, electric disconnection/reconnections, etc.).

 Automation brings safety, convenience and environmental benefits.
 Meter readers and servicemen drive thousands of miles each month, and their work exposes them to animal bites, insect stings and other hazards.
 Automated meters allow for routine functions like monthly meter reading, readings to start or stop service, and some disconnections/re-connections to be done remotely.
 This takes dozens of meter and service trucks off the road, eliminates thousands of trips and reduces the amount of CO2 being released into the atmosphere.

 A: Automated meters are similar to the mechanical or digital meter currently on your home or business, in that both measure total consumption.